SeedSigner/independent_custody_guide/README.md

 In the above steps, I've illustrated the basic processes of creating private keys, creating a multi-signature wallet using extended public keys, and signing transactions using your SeedSigner.
 As you contemplate setting up a multi-signature wallet for long term bitcoin storage, there are a number of variables that deserve careful consideration.
 To conclude this guide, I am going to touch on several of these variables and offer some perspective on each of them.

 **Electrum or Full Node?:** When you use your wallet coordinator to connect to a server managed by a third-party, you are implicitly trusting that source to provide up-to-date, accurate, honest information about the state of the bitcoin network.
 Interacting with a third-party server can also constitute a significant privacy leak given the nature of your coordinator's communication with it.
-Using your own full node is much more private and trust-less, but you'll either have to be willing to set up a dedicated computer to serve as your node, or utilize several hundred gigabytes of space on your local hard drive to run a full node there (note: it is possible to run a "pruned" node that does not contain a full historical copy of the entire bitcoin blockchain; there are some trade-offs with this approach but it may be a good compromise for a lot of users).
+Using your own full node is much more private and trust-less, but you'll either have to be willing to set up a dedicated computer to serve as your node, or utilize several hundred gigabytes of space on your local hard drive to run a full node there (note: it is possible to run a "pruned" node that does not contain a full historical copy of the entire bitcoin blockchain; there are some trade-offs with this approach but it may be a good compromise for some users).

 **How Many Members Does Your Board Have?:** Even though this guide illustrates a simple 2-of-3 multi-signature quorum (with 3-of-5 being another popular choice), the possibilities here are literally endless.
 For example, our development fund is a 4-of-6 quorum where four individual stake-holders in the project hold a single key, and I as the founder of the project hold the remaining two, giving me a little more influence over potential spends.
 But as long as the other four members don't lose their keys, I could disappear and the funds would still be accessible.